Tuesday 17th April

 I’m now going back to sleep on it.

 By 10am the solutìon had presented itself.
-My chauffeur kindly dropped me off at Brendon Methodist Chapel.
+My chauffeur kindly dropped me off at Brendon Methodist Chapel so that I could restart at yesterday’s stopping point.
+Perfect.

 However… trail shoes get wet but they dry relatively quickly (no chance of mine drying anytime soon; it’s still raining) and most stuff washes through.

-The scenery is changing gradually and there are good views to be had.
+The scenery is changing gradually and there are good views to be had both near (can you see the black cat?) and far.

 Today’s treat was walking through a forest and listening to the West Somerset Railway steam engine in the distance.
 This part of the route even went under the railway track.

 Just around the corner I was stopped again by someone wanting to check that I knew where I was going.
-The couple turned out to be knowledgeable about my destination an’t only confirmed I was on course, “But the path is quite muddy but they too made a donation to PCRF.
+The couple turned out to be knowledgeable about my destination and not only confirmed I was on course, “… the path is quite muddy …” but they too made a donation to PCRF.
 Thank you Carolynn Moore.

-It was only about half a mile later that I found the campsite, a field with the nicest garden shed containing toilet and washbasin.
-It even had bath mats and was spider free.
+It was only about half a mile later that I found the campsite, a flat field (“… the ground is a bit wet …” said the owner) with the nicest garden shed containing toilet and washbasin.
+It even had bath mats, fresh towels and was spider free.

 I had the site to myself and was able to hose the mud off and out of my shoes.